 That said, her first six months haven't been without stumbles.
 Consider her first news conference.
 Responding to a question, Yellen said that when the Fed stated it would keep its benchmark rate ultra-low for a "considerable time" after its bond purchases end, that phrase meant around six months.

 Stocks sank on fears that rate increases could start sooner than expected.

 Asked about her six-month comment at her next news conference, Yellen de-coupled the phrase "considerable time" from any specific period.

 "It depends on how the economy progresses," she explained.

-Diane Swonk, chief economist at Mesirow Financial, said Yellen was trying to be clear without perhaps recognizing how much a Fed chair's words could be over-interpreted.
+Diane Swonk, chief economist at Mesirow Financial, said Yellen was trying to be clear without perhaps recognizing how much a Fed chair's words can be over-interpreted.

 "Yellen is a much clearer speaker than past Fed chairmen," Swonk said.
 "But Yellen learned the dangers from being too clear.
 She will never use the words 'six months' again."